House System and Student Leadership

 From academics to character development to cultivation of compassionate spirit, Chatsworth students will find there are abundant opportunities that they can seize to grow and become the best of whatever they do.

 Our school spirit and friendly atmosphere are essential to our students and their learning.
 They are some of our defining attributes and are actively encouraged by our community.
-To ensure to nurture our school identity, one of our essential goals is to actively promote our school spirit and ethos to enhance student learning.
+To ensure we nurture our school identity, one of our essential goals is to actively promote our school spirit and ethos to enhance student learning.

 Within Chatsworth, all students and staff are divided into three Houses: Changi, Sentosa and Raffles.
 Each student who joins Chatsworth will be assigned to a House, with siblings assigned to the same one.
 Houses are populated vertically throughout the school so each house will have primary, lower secondary and upper secondary students.
 The house system, embedded into different aspects of school life, is used to inspire students to work towards personal goals, work together in teams, and promote school citizenship.
 Merit points are issued to children for good work, sporting achievement, modelling the learner profile attributes, and exemplary citizenship.